An Activist’s Guide to Information Security

 Enter Jabber / XMPP.
 Finally, you made it!
 This is what we currently recommend for sensitive real-time communication.

-- The fact that two people are communicating is not concealed, therefore use pseudonyms not linked to other activities.
+- The fact that two people are communicating is still not concealed, therefore use pseudonyms not linked to other activities.

 - OTR commonly uses an authentication system based on things only the other person knows.
 It is important to make use of it to be sure you’re actually talking to the right person.
 Otherwise if the dark side manages to intimidate your Jabber provider they could pose as your friend/comrade.